djalbat/highmark-cli/README.md

 This tool enables the creation of HTML from Markdown and Markdown Style documents as well as providing a small server to view the HTML in a browser.
 It can make use of Highmark's client in order to improve the reading experience, otherwise the HTML can be viewed directly.

-If you are not a developer and just want to install the package for immediate use then see the usage section below.

 ### Contents

 - [Introduction](#introduction)